 That's all there is to it.
 Once you have the ingredients prepared, it literally takes 7 minutes of cooking time, plus the time to bring the broth to a boil.

 Ingredients for tom yum soup

-Traditional tom yum soup uses lime leaves, galangal and lemongrass for getting its unique, vibrant flavor.
+Traditional tom yum soup uses lime leaves, galangal, and lemongrass to get its unique, vibrant flavor.
 Some recipes, like this one, add shallots for their sweet and savory flavor.
-Lime leaves, lemongrass and galangal are easy to find at most Asian grocery markets.
+Lime leaves, lemongrass, and galangal are easy to find at most Asian grocery markets.
 If you live in a large city, you will not have a problem finding them.

-Thai chiles should not be a problem to find, they are available at most larger supermarkets.
-But if you can’t find them, fresh serrano chilies, halved lengthwise, can replace the crushed kii noo chilies.
+Thai chiles should not be difficult to find; they are available at most larger supermarkets.
+But if you can't find them, fresh serrano chilies, halved lengthwise, can replace the crushed kii noo chilies.

 - Thai cooks do not usually remove the tough-textured herbs from this soup, as it is understood that they are not to be eaten.
 Nevertheless, I recommend removing them as that makes the soup much easier to eat.

-- As well, remove prawn tails.
+- Additionally, remove prawn tails.
 While the tails look good presentation-wise, they can get in the way of enjoying your soup.